 01 of 10

-One might argue that this huge and majestic creature more closely resembles a small horse than a dog.
-Either way, the beautiful Great Dane is sure to stand out in a crowd.
-But it is more than the appearance that makes this breed stand out.
-The personality of the Great Dane is unforgettable.
-These dogs are gentle, playful, friendly and incredibly loyal.
+One might say this majestic creature more closely resembles a small horse than a dog.
+Either way, the Great Dane is sure to stand out in a crowd.
+But it is more than appearance that makes it an excellent companion.
+These dogs are generally gentle, playful, friendly, and incredibly loyal.

 02 of 10

 Mastiffs are all brawn on the outside, but on the inside they're softhearted, easygoing companions.
 Keep a rag handy to clean up slobber that comes from their massive heads.
 And make sure their big bodies can't knock over people and objects.
 Ample living space and obedience training are key for these giant dogs.

 Physical Characteristics: Broad head; short coat; colors include apricot, brindle, and fawn with a black mask

 03 of 10

 The Leonberger is a massive working dog that typically has a kind, gentle disposition.
 This breed is known to bond closely with its family, and it seems to have great intuition when it comes to human emotions.
 Because of this, Leonbergers can make excellent family pets and superb therapy dogs.